On your PC, are you getting the error “Windows could not automatically detect this network’s proxy settings”?

 What Is a Proxy Server, and How Does It Work?

 A proxy server, in short, acts as an intermediate link between your computer and the internet.
 Instead of connecting to the internet directly, you connect to the proxy server, which retrieves information from the internet on your behalf.

 These are most often used by system administrators in businesses and schools for security and effectiveness.

 Unless you explicitly set one up, you’re unlikely to use a proxy server on your home network.
 This is why, if you encounter this problem, you should clear any proxy settings that may exist.

 While you try to resolve this proxy setting problem, we don’t want to bore you with the details.
 However, it’s helpful to know the fundamentals of what a proxy is and why Windows may have issues with it.

 If you have any remaining doubts about the proxy server, watch the video below.

 How to Fix the Proxy Server Error?

-Every operating system has some kind of issue, and Windows 10 is no exception.
+Every operating system has some kind of issue, and Windows 10 or 11 is no exception.
 Aside from that, a small number of Windows 10 users have reported proxy concerns.